-Okay, it's time to put the CD in the drive and reboot the PC.
+Okay, it's time to put the DVD or USB stick in the computer and restart it.
 If you don't already have an Ubuntu CD, visit Ubuntu's Download site and download the ISO image of Ubuntu.
 It's around 800MB in size, so you will need a 800MB CD-R or DVD-R and a suitable DVD-RW drive.